SAP-samples/cloud-extension-s4hana-business-process/mission/test-entire-scenario/README.md

-## Test Entire Business Scenario End to End
+## Test Entire Business Scenario end-to-end
 1. Start your Business Partner Validation Application

-- In the command line interface run the command *cf apps*
+- Go to *Instances and Subscriptions*

-- Find the URL for the app BusinessPartnerValidation-ui - this is the launch URL for the Business Partner Validation application
+- Find *Launchpad Service* and click to open the application

-- Launch the URL in a browser
+- In the Website Manager find your created Website and click on tile to open
 - Click on Business Partner Validation tile
 - The list of BusinessPartners along with their verification status gets displayed

  ![app](./images/endtoend2.png)

-2. Login to your SAP S/4HANA On Prem System
+2. Login to your SAP S/4HANA On-prem System

  ![backend](./images/endtoend3.png)